Burr vs Blade Coffee Grinder: The Complete Breakdown

 Verdict: Burr grinder recommended

 French press needs coarse, even grounds.
-Blade grinders create too many fine particles (called "fines") that slip through the mesh filter and make your coffee muddy and over-extracted.
+Blade grinders create too many fine particles (called "fines"—the tiny powder that slips through the mesh filter) and make your coffee muddy and over-extracted.

 A burr grinder set to coarse gives you clean, sediment-free French press.